 Step 1.1.
 Site Parameters.
 On a map of the area, measure the shortest distance from the observation point to the centerline of the roadway.
-Enter this distance, D_C, on Figure 3-1.
+Enter this distance, D_C , on Figure 3-1.

 Classify the area as being urban or suburban/rural.
-(For highway noise prediction purposes, the main distinction between urban and suburban/rural areas is whether or not the ground between the observer and the roadway is either paved, or hard-packed, flat and open.
-Paved or hard-packed terrain qualifies an area as urban, while terrain with ground cover, shrubery, occasional trees, etc. qualifies an area as suburban/rural).
+(For highway noise prediction purposes, the main distinction between urban and suburban/rural areas is whether or not the ground between the observer and the roadway is paved.
+Faved terrain qualifies an area as urban, while terrain with ground cover, shrubery, ocassional trees, etc. qualifies an area as suburban/rural).
 List the area classification, A, on Figure 3-1.